bitloops/ddd-hexagonal-cqrs-es-eda/README.md

 ```
 from the terminal inside the project **in order to download and run the necessary containers**.

-Then the ReactJS front-end application will be visible at: `http://localhost:3000`.
+Then the ReactJS front-end application will be visible at: `http://localhost:4173`.

 <p align="center" style="margin-bottom: 0px !important;">
   <img width="400" alt="image" src="https://github.com/bitloops/ddd-hexagonal-cqrs-es-eda/assets/1571105/4570473b-4e67-4050-9935-967acfe0b7c6" alt="Frontend application" align="center">
 </p>

 <p align="center">
-Frontend React JS application (new version using MVVM!)
+Frontend React JS application (new version using Vite and MVVM!)
 </p>

 # IV.
 Design Process and Decisions